skyler22wilson/SQL-project/cleaning_data.md

-    ALTER COLUMN product_price TYPE NUMERIC USING product_price::NUMERIC, ALTER COLUMN product_revenue TYPE NUMERIC USING product_revenue::NUMERIC, ALTER COLUMN product_quantity TYPE SMALLINT USING product_quantity::SM
+    ALTER COLUMN product_price TYPE NUMERIC USING product_price::NUMERIC, ALTER COLUMN product_revenue TYPE NUMERIC USING product_revenue::NUMERIC, ALTER COLUMN product_quantity TYPE SMALLINT USING product_quantity::SM ALTER COLUMN time TYPE TIME USING time::TIME
+    ALTER COLUMN time_on_site TYPE TIME USING time::TIME

+ --After converting both time and time_on_site from VARCHAR to TIME i noticed that there were several values of 00:00:00 so a set those to null

+UPDATE all_sessions
+SET time_on_site =
+	CASE
+		WHEN time_on_site = '00:00:00' THEN NULL
+		ELSE time_on_site
+	END;

+ UPDATE all_sessions
+SET time =
+	CASE
+		WHEN time = '00:00:00' THEN NULL
+		ELSE time
+	END;